Academics & Programs

 Cybersecurity Ventures predicts there will be 3.5 million unfilled cybersecurity jobs by 2021, up from 1 million positions in 2014.
 As this demand for information security personnel increases, Colorado remains one of the top hubs for cybersecurity.
 The National Initiative for Cybersecurity Education (NICE) estimates there are approximately 10,000 open cybersecurity positions in Colorado, 9,299 of which are in the Denver-Aurora -Lakewood and Colorado Springs areas, the regions served by Arapahoe Community College (ACC).

 ACC works directly with cybersecurity employers to design our programs and make sure you're learning the middle skills that information security analysts need.
 You'll learn through projects and hands-on work so you'll have real knowledge and skills that employers demand.
-And our curriculum aligns with the federal standards identified by the National Centers of Academic Excellence in Cyber Defense.
+And our curriculum aligns with the federal standards identified by the National Centers for Academic Excellence in Cyber Defense.

 Cyber Competition Club

 ACC Cybersecurity Competition Club – Compete in the National Cyber League to prepare for the Rocky Mountain Collegiate cyber defense competition.
 Meetings are based on student schedules.
 Please contact mentor: Reise Robertson, rrobertson33 [at] student [dot] cccs [dot] edu.